Efficient Object Annotation via Speaking and Pointing: Transcription and temporal alignment

 \para{Segmenting a transcription.} While the transcription for an utterance would ideally only contain a single class name, we find that in practice it sometimes contains two or more classes, \eg ``person dining table''.
 This happens when the pause between saying different class names is too short.
 Thus, we propose an algorithm to automatically segment the transcription into the most likely sequence of class names.

-We assign a cost to each subsequence of words,~\eg ``person'', ``person dining'', \etc (Fig.~\ref{fig:segmentation_to_classnames}).
+\changedtext{ We assign a cost to each subsequence of words,~\eg ``person'', ``person dining'', \etc (Fig.~\ref{fig:segmentation_to_classnames}).
 The cost corresponds to the dissimilarity between the subsequence and the nearest class name in the vocabulary.
-For the word ``person'' this cost is zero, as it is a class in the vocabulary.
-Instead, it is $ >0$ for ``person dining'', which is not in the vocabulary.
-We use the cosine distance between the word2vec \cite{mikolov13arxiv} embeddings as a dissimilarity measure.
+Thereby we represent a subsequence with its word2vec \cite{mikolov13arxiv} vector and use the cosine distance between word vectors as a dissimilarity measure.
+For subsequences that are in the vocabulary,~\eg ``person'' and ``dining table'', the cost is thus zero.
+For subsequences that are semantically similar to words in the vocabulary,~\eg ``table'' is similar to ``dining table'', the cost is above zero, but still low (0.2 in the figure).
+For subsequences that do not even correspond to a valid noun,~\eg ``person dining'', we assign a fixed high cost (1 in the figure).

 The total cost $\epsilon(s)$ of a segmentation $s$ is the sum over the cost of each subsequence in~$s$.
+By relying on word2vec distance, we assign low costs to synonyms of vocabulary words.~\eg a segmentation of ``person sofa'' into $\{\mathrm{person}, \mathrm{sofa}\}$ would correctly get a low total cost even when the vocabulary contains ``couch'' instead of ``sofa''.